 Physical training & rehabilitation.

-One hot topic across pretty much any contact sport in recent years is concussion.
+A hot topic in pretty much any contact sport over recent years is concussion.
 Over in the States, the NFL has come under fire for a negligent approach to advice and rulings on head injuries sustained during the action.

 The hard-hitting nature of the sport means such incidents are inevitable.
 Also certain are the long-lasting effects of repetitive brain traumas.